Aerial-Manipulation-Lab/MARL_mav_ext/README.md

 **I recommend not further developing the ManagerBasedRLEnvs, since centralized control can also be achieved by wrapping DirectMARLEnvs.
 They can be used for inspiration however.**

-Moreover, a test environment (without agent) for a single drone is also avaible in `single_falcon`.
+Moreover, a test environment (without agent) for a single drone is also available in `single_falcon`.

 ### Installation